n1k0/nicolas.perriault.net/pages/code/2013/functional-javascript-for-crawling-the-web.md

     findCells(document.querySelector("table")).length
     // 30

-One more time, this is how we'd write it using standard function declaration
+Don't panic, again this is how we'd write it using standard function declaration
 syntax:

     function finder(selector) {